 You can see all previous joints and their step-by-step guides in the woodworking joints category here.

-A cross-shaped connection can be placed between these protrusions to make this three-way corner connection or called the castle joint.
+A cross-shaped connection can be placed between these protrusions to make this three-way corner connection, or called the castle joint.

 What is a castle joint used for?

-The castle joint is often used in furniture making such as the connection between the frame and the leg of a bed or a table.
+Such as the connection between the frame and the leg of a bed or a table.

 The condition is that the parts must be perpendicular to each other.

 However, there is another requirement to use this castle joint, and that is that the wood used must have a certain thickness.

 When the used wood is thinner, this castle joint will lose its strength and break quickly.